JordanHagan/FireWisdom/README.md

 *Both NMF and LDA struggled with small texts without obvious key words in it.
 These were grouped into an "other" category*

 ## Dashboard Website
-Now that we had all this information on events FireWise Communities have had, we can now gain more insights into the communities!
+Now that we had all this information on events Firewise Communities have had, we can now gain more insights into the communities!

 **User Interface was designed with help from [Jordan Fallon.](https://github.com/thefetts)** *I got to write and learn some JavaScript, HTML, and CSS though!*

 Jordan and I worked closely together to ensure the data and analytics were accurately represented.
-My goal was to create a tool that FireWise is able to use to display current community metrics, the LDA topic modeling, and census data on county population growth.
+My goal was to create a tool that Firewise is able to use to display current community metrics, the LDA topic modeling, and census data on county population growth.

 Website Link